 The endpoint may receive an invokeRequest to invoke an application and prompt the user to allow the ASSET to receive that request.
 Likewise the ASSET may receive an invoke or Setup message and prompt the user for approval before allowing an application to start.

-For further study.
+Interworking H.asset with H.235.

+{editors note: This section is a living section to be updated in accordance with updates to H.325}

+H.325 Message Header